christopherritter/springboro-ordinances/md/329ebacb.md

 ---
 layout: default
-title: 642.05 UNAUTHORIZED USE OF PROPERTY.
+title: "642.05 UNAUTHORIZED USE OF PROPERTY."
 ---

 {{ page.title }}